 - Improvements being made to public signage and the car park surface

 - Car parking charges have been introduced at Newlands Corner from July 2018

-From 2019 onwards, there will be a new Newlands Corner site management plan in existence.
+There will be a new Newlands Corner site management plan in existence later in 2019.
 As part of this, there will be plans to open up some of the views currently overgrown and enhance the open downland below the car park.
 More information on this work will be posted on the site notice boards.